-Herschel offers two types of spectroscopic capability.
-PACS and SPIRE offer low to intermediate resolution spectroscopy covering the full Herschel wavelength range.
-HIFI offers high-resolution spectroscopy over the range from 157-625 μm (480-1910 GHz) using heterodyne techniques, although there is a small gap in coverage from 213-240 microns (1272-1430 GHz), between the HIFI 5b and 6a sub-bands.
-Users can thus be able to select a wide range of resolutions from Δλ/λ=20 to Δλ/λ=10 000 000 according to the brightness of their source and the science that is required.
+Herschel offered two types of spectroscopic capability.
+PACS and SPIRE offered low to intermediate resolution spectroscopy covering the full Herschel wavelength range.
+HIFI offered high-resolution spectroscopy over the range from 157-625 μm (480-1910 GHz) using heterodyne techniques, although there is a small gap in coverage from 213-240 microns (1272-1430 GHz), between the HIFI 5b and 6a sub-bands: Figure 3.7 shows this gap in coverage, but also illustrates the extraordinary capabilities of HIFI for detecting spectral lines.
+Users were thus be able to select a wide range of resolutions from Δλ/λ=20 to Δλ/λ=10 000 000 according to the brightness of their source and the science that was required.
 The main spectroscopic capabilities are summarised in Table 3.2.

-In its highest resolution mode Herschel offers a velocity resolution as high as 0.3km/s.
-The wavelength range covered by Herschel has many thousands of lines of water, atomic transitions and organic molecules.
-This allows Herschel to study the chemistry of the interstellar medium, tracing water and organic molecules in molecular clouds.
-Herschel is also be able to study the chemistry of solar system bodies such as the atmosphere of Mars and the comas of comets in unprecedented detail.
+In its highest resolution mode Herschel offered a velocity resolution as high as 0.3km/s.
+The wavelength range covered by Herschel has many thousands of lines of water, atomic transitions and organic molecules, as shown by the extraordinary spectrum in Figure 3.7, observed by the KPGT_ebergin_1 Key Programme, in which 75 000 lines have been detected so far, although only some 20 000 have been identified to date.
+This allowed Herschel to study the chemistry of the interstellar medium, tracing water and organic molecules in molecular clouds.
+Herschel was also be able to study the chemistry of solar system bodies such as the atmosphere of Mars and the comas of comets in unprecedented detail.

-All three instruments have a mapping capability in spectroscopic mode, even though HIFI's is somewhat limited, although by no means negated, by the fact that its detector has only a single pixel.
-PACS and HIFI can scan the detectors across the sky, accumulating spectroscopic data along the length of the scan.
-SPIRE cannot do that, instead it uses a beam-steering mirror to make filled maps.
-All three instruments can make a raster map in spectroscopic mode.
-This allows a spectroscopic survey to be made either of a region that has been mapped in imaging mode, such as a cluster of galaxies, or across a known extended source such as a molecular cloud.
+All three instruments had a mapping capability in spectroscopic mode, even though HIFI's was somewhat limited, although by no means negated, by the fact that its detector had only a single pixel.
+PACS and HIFI could scan the detectors across the sky, accumulating spectroscopic data along the length of the scan.
+SPIRE could not do that, instead it used a beam-steering mirror to make filled maps.
+All three instruments could make a raster map in spectroscopic mode.
+This allowed a spectroscopic survey to be made either of a region that has been mapped in imaging mode, such as a cluster of galaxies, or across a known extended source such as a molecular cloud.